-We recognize revenues in accordance with authoritative guidance established by GAAP.
+We recognize revenues in accordance with authoritative guidance established by U.S. Generally Accepted Accounting Principles, or GAAP.
 Our revenues are primarily related to our collaboration agreements, which may provide for various types of payments to us, including upfront payments, funding of research and development, milestone payments, and licensing fees.
 Our collaboration agreements also include potential payments for product royalties; however, we have not received any product royalties to date.